 In this panel, you can decide if your columns should be labeled, and if so, with which column.
 In the most cases, it makes sense to use the first column in your data set for that.
 In our case, that's the "Country" column.

 You can now decide how your labels should appear.
 Do you want Datawrapper to label your data points automatically?
 Then labels will automatically appear if there's space for them (we make sure that they don't overlap each other).
 In the mobile view, fewer labels will appear than the desktop view.

 To recognize easily which label correspond to which data point, you can "highlight labeled symbols".

 Our scatter plots are interactive: If readers hover over a data dot, more information can appear in a tooltip.
 In this panel, we can decide which information will appear:

 First, you need to decide if you want to enable this feature and want your readers to see tooltips.
-If that's the case, check "show tooltips".
+If that's the case, keep Show tooltips selected.
 You can then click on the customize tooltips to decide the content of your tooltips.